 - Store in an airtight container for up to 3 days.

-*You want your almond butter to be drippy.
+*You want your almond butter to be drippy with the oil well-integrated.
 Some almond butters are thicker so you may want to add the hot espresso to the almond butter and whip it to get a creamier consistency.

 JOIN THE THM NEWSLETTER

 Join 20,000+ members of the THM Community to get access to exclusive recipes, healthy lifestyle tips and behind-the-scenes news from our team!

 Lucas MartinOctober 18, 2020 at 7:43 am

 I’m a coffee lover and like to experiment with coffee to make delicious things.
 Thank you for sharing the delicious recipe of chocolate coffee cookies.
 I’m excited to try to make these cookies.
 Thank you for all the detailed instructions.